What’s The Best Diet For Menopause?

-For those who do struggle, hot flushes, night sweats, anxiety, problems sleeping and joint pains are often familiar symptoms.
-Our fabulous founder Maxine knows this only too well and discussed her own experience with the menopause in a recent chat with our resident dermatologist Dr Ne Win.
+However, for those who do struggle, the likes of hot flushes, night sweats, anxiety, insomnia, and joint pain are all too familiar.
+Maxine, our fabulous founder, knows this only too well and has discussed her own menopause experience in an open and honest chat.

 Firstly, What is the Menopause?